Aeldit/Cyan/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Your version**

 Minecraft (ex: 1.19.4) :

 Cyan (ex: 0.0.5+1.19.4) :

+Environment (Can be : Client, Server, Both) :

 **To Reproduce**
 Steps to reproduce the behavior: